carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 piece of code for different reasons.
 Make your functions do one and just one thing so it's less probable having people messing around with the same piece of code.
-You should take a look to the Single Responsability Principle (SRP).
+You should take a look to the Single Responsibility Principle (SRP).

 Listing 1 is clearly this case.
 If we want to move to Redis or add the author notification feature, you'll have to update the `rateAction` method.

-So, we must decouple our code and encapsulate the responsability to deal with fetching and persisting ideas into another object.
+So, we must decouple our code and encapsulate the responsibility to deal with fetching and persisting ideas into another object.
 The best way, as explained before, is using a Repository.
 Challenged accepted!
 Let's see the results in Listing 2.